 Honey Cleansing Method is exactly what it sounds like.
 Cleaning your face with honey instead of oil.
 This method is a very safe alternative to OCM.
 It does not use oil which may be a little nerve-wracking to try when you have acne.

 When you have acne and sensitive skin, anything you do tends to irritate it.
 If you want to heal your acne and get soft, smooth skin you have to work with your skin rather than against it.

 Using harsh cleansers and ointments comes under the irritating category.
-Most dermatologist recommended treatments also come under this category.
+Most dermatologists recommend treatments that come under this category.
 And even though the acne may heal for a while, your skin will tend to look and feel awful.
-The point of trying to get acne to heal is to get better looking skin.
+The point of trying to get acne to heal is to get better-looking skin.
 Not skin that looks and feels like a war has taken place on it.

 While oil may be a little scary to use when you have acne, honey is safe.
 It is gentle and it actually calms your skin and works with it to heal your acne.
 Calming is what you want.

 It is a much gentler alternative to a normal face wash.
 It is also much more appealing when you have acne than OCM.